 Learning outcomes of the course unit

-The students are expected to be familiar with the notions of mathematics and physics taught in the 1st and 2nd year of the Laurea in Mechanical Engineering.
+The students are expected to be familiar with the notions of mathematics, physics, electrical and electronic circuits taught in the 1st level degree in Mechanical Engineering.

 Course contents summary

 Building blocks of electro-mechanical systems.
 Linearity and linearization.
 Dynamic response of 1st and 2nd order systems.

 The Laplace transform.
 Transfer functions of 1st and 2nd order systems.
 Series-connected systems.
 Systems with feedback loops.
 Stability.

 Phasors.
 Frequency response.
 Bode plots and Bode’s stability criterion.

 On-off control.
 Proportional-Integral-Differential (PID) controller.
 Digital controllers.
 Adaptive control.

 Displacement, position and proximity.
 Velocity and motion.
 Force.
 Fluid pressure.
 Flow and level of liquids.
 Temperature.
 Optical sensors.

 6. Signal conditioning.

 Operational amplifiers.
 Protection.
 Filtering.
 Wheatstone bridge.
 Pulse-Width Modulation (PWM).